Scientific Method

 What would be the next step a scientist will take after their data does not support their hypothesis?

-Generate further questions and new experiments.
+Generate further questions, form a new hypothesis and design new experiments.

 500